-- Presents the status and challenges of smart grid technologies implementation around the globe
+- Presents the status and challenges of smart grid technologies and their implementation around the globe

-- Global case studies written by local experts and organized for easy comparison
+- Includes global case studies written by local experts and organized for easy comparison

-- Includes also a brief overview of smart grid concepts and currently available technologies
+- Provides a brief overview of smart grid concepts and currently available technologies

 Researchers, graduate students and professionals involved in energy transmission and distribution systems research, design, implementation, operation and strategy, as well as policy makers in the energy area